 After about 15 to 20 minutes, you will reach a small survey point just before a fork.
 Onwards is the final descent on the White Rock walking track to the lookout, which is also known as “White Rock Peak”.

-Descend to White Rock Lookout (left track)
+Descend to White Rock Lookout (Left Track)

 It’s important to take the left, narrower track to descend the 50 metres to the lookout.
 This last bit is fairly steep but there are plenty of trees and roots to hold onto as you make your way down.